Originally published on Aug 9, 2019, updated June 2024

 The Top Benefits of Rolling UX Research Programs

-1. One-time set-up cost.
+One-time set-up.
 Continuous insights.

-2. Consistent feedback on a quick turnaround
+Consistent feedback on a quick turnaround

 Having research on a regular schedule gives you consistent feedback on existing stimuli and can support an agile development cycle.
 As soon as a team has something built that needs testing, the research program is ready to accommodate them.
 There’s no need for set-up, and because it’s pre-scheduled and organized, any delay is minimal.
-If teams are working on smaller, tactical design decisions, they can use a rolling research program to get user feedback where they normally wouldn’t, and do so in small batches as they iterate.
+If teams are working on smaller, tactical design decisions, they can use a rolling research program to get user feedback where they normally wouldn’t and do so in small batches as they iterate.

-3. Keeping findings more digestible
+Keeping findings more digestible

 Sometimes large findings reports from big studies can be chock full of findings and recommendations, leaving stakeholders questioning where to start and what to prioritize.
 Oftentimes, smaller, but equally important, insights get overshadowed by the few that are most dominant and obvious.
 Rapid research helps spread out the delivery of findings to stakeholders over time, creating a more consistent research-centric culture.
 Each study often leaves you with a handful of key findings and clear next steps to take into the next iteration.